kubernetes/enhancements/keps/sig-cluster-lifecycle/wgs/1815-componentconfig-objectmeta/README.md

 [conformance tests]: https://git.k8s.io/community/contributors/devel/sig-architecture/conformance-tests.md
 -->

-The schema matces a subset of the already GA  ObjectMeta schema (for tooling compatibility) and will be implemented at the current version of each component API.
+The schema matches a subset of the already GA ObjectMeta schema (for tooling compatibility) and will be implemented at the current version of each component API.

 ### Upgrade / Downgrade Strategy